 Whats new on this page: NK-1 antagonists -- work for prevention in animals.

 Motion sickness is the nausea, disorientation and fatigue that can be induced by head motion.
 The first sign is usually pallor (a pale appearance).
 Yawning, restlessness and a cold sweat forming on the upper lip or forehead often follow.
 As symptoms build, an upset stomach, fatigue or drowsiness may occur.
 The final stages are characterized by nausea and vomiting.

 Motion sickness is a general term.
 It can be subdivided into sickness due to visual stimulation, due to vestibular stimulation, and occasionally, forms occur associated with somatosensory stimulation (e.g. treadmill sickness), or head-on-neck motion (e.g. cervical vertigo).
-By far the most common subgroup are pure visual sensitivity -- usually called "visual dependence".
+The most common subgroup is pure visual sensitivity -- called "visual dependence".
 In visual dependence, people become sick due to visual motion (such as going to a movie).